marcinmajsc/uup-dump-build-and-get-windows-iso/README.md

 This can be executed in a Windows x64 or arm64 host (min.
 21H2).

-This supports the following Windows Builds:
+This supports the following:

+Windows Builds:
 * `windows-10`: Windows 10 19045 (aka 22H2)
 * `windows-11old`: Windows 11 22631 (aka 23H2)
 * `windows-11`: Windows 11 26100 (aka 24H2)